Advertising

 The kingdom covers an area of 446,550 km² (excluding Western Sahara); compared, it is slightly smaller than Sweden or somewhat larger than California.

-The country has a population of 36.3 million (in 2021); the capital city is Rabat, the largest city is Casablanca.
-Spoken languages are Arabic (official), several Berber dialects (Amazigh) and French.
+The country has a population of 37.4 million (in 2024); the capital city is Rabat, the largest city is Casablanca.
+Spoken languages are Arabic (official), several Berber dialects (Amazigh, Tamazight) and French.
+Moroccans are predominantly Sunni Muslims.

 Kingdom of Morocco | Al Mamlakah al-Maghribiyah